 Proper technique is essential for accurate readings.

 Early identification of high blood pressure is critical.
 Hypertension is the leading cause of preventable premature death worldwide.
 Early and effective intervention significantly lowers your risk of having a cardiovascular event like a heart attack or stroke.
-If you currently have or think you might develop hypertension, regular monitoring helps you and your health care practitioner evaluate treatment and lifestyle interventions.
+If you currently have or think you might develop hypertension, regular monitoring helps you and your health care provider evaluate treatment and lifestyle interventions.
 Measurement also holds you accountable for your treatment plan!
 The frequency at which you measure your blood pressure is essential, but so is how you measure it.
 The following simple steps for taking your BP at home ensure your readings are accurate and reliable.